68 confirmed dead after plane crashes in central Nepal

 The aviation authority said the aircraft last made contact with the airport from near Seti Gorge at 10:50 a.m. before crashing.

 The twin-engine ATR 72 aircraft, operated by Nepal's Yeti Airlines, was flying from the capital, Kathmandu, to Pokhara, a 27-minute flight.
-It was carrying 68 passengers including 15 foreign nationals, as well as four crew members, Nepal's Civil Aviation Authority said in a statement.
-The foreigners included five Indians, four Russians, two South Koreans, and one each from Ireland, Australia, Argentina and France.
 No survivors have been found yet.
+The company announced Sunday it was suspending all regular flights on Monday.

 Tek Bahadur K. C., a senior administrative officer in the Kaski district, said he expected rescue workers to find more bodies at the bottom of the gorge.